liferay/liferay-docs/discover/deployment/articles-dxp/08-liferay-enterprise-search/08-xpack-security.markdown

 [Liferay's Sales department for more information](https://www.liferay.com/contact-us#contact-sales).

 | **Compatibility:** To use X-Pack Security and/or Monitoring with Elasticsearch
-| 6.5 and @product@, you must make sure you download the proper connector
+| 6.5 and @product@, you must use the proper connector to Elasticsearch.
-| applications.
-If you've installed Elasticsearch 6.5, you should already be
+|
-| using the [_Liferay Connector to Elasticsearch 6_, version 1.1.0+, from
+| The [_Liferay Connector to Elasticsearch 6_, version
-| Marketplace](https://web.liferay.com/marketplace).
-You must be sure to
+| 1.1.0+](https://web.liferay.com/marketplace) is required to set up Elasticsearch
-| download the corresponding X-Pack connectors (version 1.1.0).
+| 6.5 with security and monitoring.

 Here's an overview of using X-Pack to secure the data indexed in Elasticsearch: